Firmware Version:

 - Automatic elevation and track logging (3000 points)

-- Save up to 10 tracks (along with elevation profile) with 250 points each
+- Save up to 10 tracks (along with elevation profile) with 250 points

 - Note: Clearing track log will also clear elevation profile